mceSystems/node-jsc/README.md

         const char * nodeArgs[] = { "node", [loaderFilePath UTF8String] };
         node_start(2, nodeArgs);
         ```
-        Note that node_start is blocking, so it is recommended to run it it's own thread (see [NodeIOS Demo Project](https://github.com/mceSystems/NodeIOS-Demo-Project) for an example
+        Note that node_start is blocking, so it is recommended to run it in its own thread (see [NodeIOS Demo Project](https://github.com/mceSystems/NodeIOS-Demo-Project) for an example).
 4) Since the current directory is not the js sources directory, it is recommended to change the current dir from the javascript code.
 For example:
   ```javascript
     process.chdir(__dirname);
   ```

-See [NodeIOS Demo Project]() for an example project, which:
+See [NodeIOS Demo Project](https://github.com/mceSystems/NodeIOS-Demo-Project) for an example project, which:
 * Uses the NodeIOS framework
 * Bundles a sample javascript application
   * All javascript related files are bundled in a separate folder